 Subsidized Stafford Loans are need-based loans.
-The U.S. government “subsidizes” these loans by paying the interest while the student is in school, in addition to during the six-month grace period after graduation, and also during any periods of deferment (if applicable).
+The U.S. government “subsidizes” these loans by paying the interest while the student is in school, during the six-month grace period after graduation, and also during any periods of deferment (if applicable).

 Direct PLUS Loans

-Direct PLUS loans, available to both parents and graduate students, are offered to eligible borrowers through schools that participate in the Federal Direct Student Loan Program.
-Issued directly by the U.S. Department of Education, students or parents may annually borrow an amount equivalent to the cost of attendance (as determined by the school) minus any other financial aid received.
-Direct PLUS loans may be used to cover education-related costs that are excluded by other financial aid packages.
-The two types of Direct PLUS loans are Parent PLUS and Grad PLUS loans.
+Direct PLUS Loans, available to both parents of undergraduates and graduate students, are offered to eligible borrowers through schools that participate in the Federal Direct Student Loan Program.
+Issued directly by the U.S. Department of Education, graduate students or parents of undergraduates may annually borrow an amount equivalent to the cost of attendance (as determined by the school) minus any other financial aid received.
+Direct PLUS Loans may be used to cover education-related costs that are excluded by other financial aid packages.
+The two types of Direct PLUS Loans are Parent PLUS and Grad PLUS Loans.

 Direct Consolidation Loans

 Most students receive many different loans in different semesters and years and from different federal lending programs.
 Direct Consolidation Loans enable students to simplify the repayment process by consolidating student loan debt into a single monthly payment owed to just one creditor.
 Consolidated loans have a fixed interest rate with flexible payment options, though lower monthly payments almost always extend the overall length of the repayment term.
 Longer repayment terms result in higher costs.
 In addition, students who consolidate their loans immediately after graduation lose the benefit of the six-month grace period that is normally granted before repayment is required to begin.